Five Tips to Survive in the Accountancy Course: Confessions of a Mediocre

 As turning the logs will make a dull fire burn, so changes of studies a dull brain.

 - Henry Wadsworth Longfellow, Drift-Wood, Table Talk.

-The main purpose of going to college is to learn the new dimensions of the course chosen.
+The main purpose of going to college is to learn the dimensions of the course chosen to prepare students with the real life career they are about to take on.
 Through lectures and books I learned the basics though it wasn't that easy in the beginning.
 Reading a lot during highschool for me meant spending time on books for 3 hours at most everyday but in college it meant reading a book for at least 3 hours a day and reduced sleeping hours.
 Studying didn't revolve on books only because in this modern era, learning has become easier, thanks to the inventors of computer and internet.
 I coupled my books with the online reading materials and test questions which I think is effective.